stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 such values without fear of these computations slowing down the compiled Idris program.

-In the next chapter, we will learn about several more single value data types, which will allow us to *refine* the values of certain types.

 ### Exercises part 4

 1. Implement `plusSuccRightSucc` yourself.